True Confession: Plot

 At this point, Ken decides to leave Helen, but she chases after him pleading, and lies once more by saying that she is pregnant, obviously too convenient to be true.
 Still, with all her faults, Ken loves her, and the idea of a child sounds good.
-The movie ends on that note of reconciliation.
+The movie ends on this note of reconciliation.

 Cast

 Reception

 Writing for Night and Day in 1937, Graham Greene gave the film a good review, advising readers to enjoy "a quick visit".
 Greene found the film to be "constructed firmly and satisfactorily on human nature" and asserted that "the picture succeeds in being funny from beginning to end".
 Greene praised its grounding in realism and concluded that the film was "the best comedy of the year".